smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

     SDLResult *resultCode = dialNumber.resultCode;
     if (!resultCode.success.boolValue) {
         if ([resultCode isEqualToEnum:SDLResultRejected]) {
-            // `DialNumber` was rejected.
+            // `SDLDialNumber` was rejected.
 Either the call was sent and cancelled or there is no device connected } else if ([resultCode isEqualToEnum:SDLResultDisallowed]) {
-            // Your app is not allowed to use `DialNumber` } else {
+            // Your app is not allowed to use `SDLDialNumber` } else {
             // Some unknown error has occurred
         }
         return;
     }

-    // `DialNumber` successfully sent
+    // `SDLDialNumber` successfully sent
 }];
 ```